Equity-Transformer: Solving NP-hard Min-Max Routing Problems as Sequential Generation with Equity Context: Experiments

-Our results demonstrate the importance of both multi-agent positional encoding (MPE) at the encoder and the context encoder (CE) for supporting the decoder.
-With respect to MPE, we posit that incorporating an order bias into idle agents at the encoding stage enables the modeling of simultaneous decision-making as a sequential process.
-As shown in \cref{fig:cyclic_analysis}, the MPE contributes to creating an order bias among agents by generating cyclic sub-tours in the Euclidean space with specific orders.
+As depicted in \Cref{fig:abl_mpe}, MPE contributes to inducing an order bias among agents by generating cyclic sub-tours in the Euclidean space with specific orders.
 This can be interpreted as successful modeling of tour generation in the Euclidean space from multiple agents in the sequence space, which is the primary objective of MPE.

-As for CE, we find it particularly useful in addressing distributional shift, which occurs when the distribution of the problem size is different from the training data; note that \ourmethod{} is trained on $N=50$.
-This is especially evident in larger-scale problems, such as $N=200$ in \cref{table:ablation}, where the purpose of CE is fully realized.
-Additionally, we have found that our context fine-tuning (CF) process proves to be generally beneficial for mitigating scale shifts.